 While the second might sound easier, what usually does make composing a planned guitar solo more difficult than improvisation is the fact that most of the time a planned solo is intended to be played note for note on either a recording or in a performance.

 Thus, a higher level of accuracy is expected.

-I improvise my guitar solos when I’m jamming around with friends, but when I hit the studio, the solo is carefully planned note for note.
+I improvise my guitar solos when I’m jamming around with friends, but when I build solos to record them, I do a lot of planning.

 For instance, I did not make the guitar solos in this song on the spot, but they were carefully planned months before the song was recorded.

 And this is what I’ll be showing you here.
 How to write your first planned guitar solo, that’s not a mumbo jumbo of cool licks thrown together, (licks serve a different purpose than a guitar solo) but a piece of music that has a beginning and an end, is carefully phrased and congruent with the music backing it.